stylkand/Distributed-Systems/README.md

 The Noobcash application implements a simple blockchain system with proof of work consensus.

-We utilized 5 VMs distributed by Okeanos cloud service and used flask framework with REST architecture.
+We utilized 5 VMs distributed by *Okeanos* cloud service using *Flask* framework with *REST* architecture.

 **Specifications per VM**